Spark plug reading for paramotors

 D. Running lean

-The pilot who sent this photo in had trouble with burning holes in the top of the piston.
+The pilot who sent this photo had trouble with burning holes in the top of the piston.
 Running an engine this hot will not only damage the piston but the cylinder wall, as well.

 spark plug from a very lean running engine